CM Email Registration Blacklist (CMRB) - Use Case - How to Secure Your Site Registration Process (List All Methods by Email, by Domain, by IP)

 Next tab is Labels.

-This tab controls the messages that will appear on the screen when a user tries to register a domain name and gets blocked.
-These messages will appear if the domain is blacklisted, listed on the Free Domain list, or not included in the whitelist.
+This tab controls the messages that will appear on the screen when a user tries to register and gets blocked.
+These messages will appear if the domain/email/IP is blacklisted, listed on the Free Domain list, or not included in the whitelist.

-Change the text in each box to alter the message that appears when a user is unable to register a domain on your site.
-The same label will also show once you use the domain tester.
+Change the text in each box to alter the message that appears when a user is unable to register on your site.
+The same label will also show once you use the Tester.

 This box contains the list of failed registration attempts including the date, time, email, reason for the failure and the IP address used.